 A master chef, Kate, lives her life like she runs the kitchen at upscale 22 Bleecker Restaurant in Manhattan--with a no-nonsense intensity that both captivates and intimidates everyone around her.
 With breathtaking precision, she powers through each hectic shift, coordinating hundreds of meals, preparing delicate sauces, seasoning and simmering each dish to absolute perfection.
 Written by

-When he's in the kitchen, Aaron Eckhart's character wears orange clogs, the trademark of Chef Mario Batalli of Iron Chef and The Chew fame.
+When he's in the kitchen, Nick wears orange clogs, the trademark of famous Chef Mario Batali.
 See more »

 See more »